-In the early stages, Diabetic Eye Surgery and treatment can be performed with laser therapy.
+In the early stages, Diabetic retinopathy treatment can be performed with laser therapy.
 During the procedure, a bright light beam is focused over the retina, leading to a microscopic burn that seals off the blood vessel leakage.
 In many other cases, surgery within the eye may be significant.
-The early diagnosis of diabetic retinopathy is crucial to preserve the sight.
+The early diagnosis of diabetic retinopathy is crucial to preserve sight.

 It is highly safe to perform the treatment for diabetic eye care if you regularly visit the physician and follow the medication, exercise and diet as per the instructions of the physician.